-Gains or losses relating to the ineffective portion is immediately recognised in profit or loss.
+Gains or losses relating to the ineffective portion is immediately recognised in the statement of profit and loss.

-Amounts accumulated in equity are reclassified to profit or loss in the period when the hedged item affects profit and loss or hedged future cash flows are no longer expected to occur.
+Amounts accumulated in equity are reclassified to the statement of profit and loss in the period when the hedged item affects profit and loss or hedged future cash flows are no longer expected to occur.